hcs42/heapkeeper-old/doc/tutorial.rst

     http://buyrobot99.com

 A post can be deleted either using the :class:`Post.delete <hklib.Post.delete>` method or the |d| command.
-After deletion, the heapid will remain occupied and the |Post| object will still exist, but the post will not show up in either the generated HTML pages, or in the result of :func:`postdb().all()
+After deletion, the post id will remain occupied and the |Post| object will still exist, but the post will not show up in either the generated HTML pages, or in the result of :func:`postdb().all()
 <hklib.PostDB.all>` or :func:`ls() <hkshell.ls>`.
 Its content will be replaced